-The Milky Way is the galaxy in which we all live, but because the Sun is located within the Milky way, we cannot see its actual shape.
-All we see is as a faint, white band stretching across the night sky.
-The name comes from the Latin, Via Lactea, which literally means "milky path".
-On closer inspection, we can see that the milky band is made up of billions of distant stars, but that much of the light is blocked out by gas and dust in the plane of the galaxy.
+The galaxy we live in is called the Milky Way.
+Because we live inside it, it hard to see the shape.
+From Earth, we see a faint, white band stretching across the night sky.
+The name comes from the Latin words meaning "milky path".
+Looking closely at this band, we see that it is made up of billions of stars.
+A lot of the light coming from those stars is blocked by gas and dust in the galaxy.
+It is this gas and dust which will ultimately form new stars.

-In the same way that the Earth orbits the Sun, the Sun orbits the Milky Way at a speed of around 220 km/s.
-However, because of the vast distances involved, it takes our Sun around 225 million years to complete one full orbit.
+In the same way that the Earth orbits the Sun, the Sun orbits the centre of the Milky Way.
+It travels at a speed of almost 220 km/s.
+Even at this speed it takes our Sun around 225 million years to complete one full orbit of the galaxy.